intlr/practical-test-pyramid-go/docs/index.md

 ---
 permalink: /
 ---
-Personal notes on [the article Ham Vocke wrote](https://martinfowler.com/articles/practical-test-pyramid.html) on the subject and interpretation to a Golang application
+Personal notes on [the article Ham Vocke wrote][ptp-article] on the subject and interpretation to a Golang application.

+The [Practical Test Pyramid in Golang][ptp-go] repository hosts all the examples put together to describe a microservice application.
+It also provides the source code for this Github Page.

 ## Unit tests